Conquer Cancer Foundation of the American Society of Clinical Oncology

 - Enabling us and our advertisers and social media partners to display advertisements to appropriate target audiences, including through Online Behavioral Advertising.

-- Storing information about your preferences, allowing us to personalize your content.
+- Storing information about your preferences, allowing us to personalize your content you may be interested in.

 - Locating existing peer to peer fundraising campaigns, peer to peer giving opportunities, Donor Honor Roll members, to search for campaigns in our Search for a Participant and Search for a Team databases, and to search for potential corporate gift matching opportunities.